maziac/DeZog/documentation/Usage.md

 Caveats:

 - Other than for sjasmplus WPMEMs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
-- The 'memory breakpoints' used in ZEsarUX have a specific limiting behaviour:
+- The 'memory breakpoints' used in ZEsarUX have a specific limiting behavior:
 Imagine you have set a watchpoint WPMEM at address 4000h.
 If a byte is written to 4000h, e.g. with "LD (4000h),A" the break will occur, no problem.
 But if a word (i.e. 2 bytes) is written to 4000h like in "LD (4000h),HL" the lower address is not checked.
 I.e. a break will not happen.
 Only the upper address is checked.
 If the word would be written to 3FFFh e.g. with "LD (3FFFh),HL" then a break would happen.